-64 While both Professors Van Loo and Viljoen refer to such concerns as data management and data governance rather than privacy, for context-dependent definitions of privacy, such as privacy as contextual integrity, whether privacy has been preserved or violated depends on whether a flow of information conforms with privacy norms of a given context.
-See also infra Part IV.
+64. While both Professors Van Loo and Viljoen refer to such concerns as data management and data governance rather than privacy, for context-dependent definitions of privacy, such as privacy as contextual integrity, whether privacy has been preserved or violated depends on whether a flow of information conforms with privacy norms of a given context.
+See also infra Part IV.A.4.

-simplistic and convenient views of privacy, such as privacy as concealment or privacy as protection from intrusion.
-These definitions of privacy may prove convenient in justifying corporate behavior but have led us astray in a quest to understand privacy and platform governance.
+privacy may prove convenient in justifying corporate behavior but have led us astray in a quest to understand privacy and platform governance.